swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 extension MyResilientType {
   // public API
   @inlinable public func essentialFunction(_ a: some ContiguousStorage<some Any>) -> Int {
-    a.withStorageView({ self.essentialFunction($0) })
+    self.essentialFunction(a.storage)
   }

   // ABI boundary
-  @usableFromInline func essentialFunction(_ a: StorageView<some Any>) -> Int { ... }
+  public func essentialFunction(_ a: StorageView<some Any>) -> Int { ... }
 }
 ```

 Here, the public function obtains the `StorageView` from the type that vends it in inlinable code, then calls a concrete, opaque function defined in terms of `StorageView`.
 Inlining the generic shim in the client is often a critical optimization.
-The need for such a pattern and related improvements are discussed in the future directions below (see [Syntactic Sugar for Automatic Conversions](#Conversions))
+The need for such a pattern and related improvements are discussed in the future directions below (see [Syntactic Sugar for Automatic Conversions](#Conversions).)